 While the healthcare industry as a whole has come a long way in improving interoperability, value-based care requires an unprecedented amount of health information exchange among providers, patients, and payers.

-The good news is that value-based incentive programs will have the biggest impact on the adoption of interoperability.
+The good news is that value-based incentive programs will have the biggest impact on the adoption of interoperability in healthcare.
 While advances in technology have significant lowered barriers to adopting interoperability, it is the financial impact that will drive the decision to adopt.

 The Merit-based Incentive Payment System (MIPS) provides a good framework for exploring performance measures and the role that interoperability plays in quality care improvements and the reporting process.